bougui505/blog/_posts/2014-11-02-elastic-network-model-of-proteins-with-python.markdown

     hessian_inv += (dot(v[:,i][:,None],v[:,i][:,None].T)/w[i])
 {% endhighlight %}

-The element of the covariance matrix is given by the trace of each $$3 \times 3$ super element of $$K$.
+The element of the covariance matrix is given by the trace of each $$3 \times 3$$ super element of $$K$$.
 The diagonal of the covariance matrix give the amplitude of the fluctuation for each considered atom of the system.